auwsmit/vim-spear/README.md

 the menu list and save it like a normal buffer.
 Quickly quit or save with `q` and `s`, and open files with `<CR>`.

-The mappings to add and remove files also work on the current line when the menu is open.
+The mappings to add and remove the current fil also work on the menu while its open.

 Beware that opening a file from the menu will also save any unsaved changes.